- I Was Planning on Taking My RMDs and Converting Them to a Roth, But Was Told I Can’t. Is That True?

 - 6 Strategies to Reduce Your RMDs

 Individual retirement accounts (IRAs), 401(k)s and other workplace plans can help you build wealth for the future while enjoying some tax benefits.
 However, once you retire, you’ll need to account for required minimum distributions (RMDs).
-The IRS requires you to begin taking distributions from certain retirement accounts beginning at age 73 (72 prior to 2023).… read more…
+The IRS requires you to begin taking distributions from certain retirement accounts, but applying these RMD strategies can potentially help… read more…

 - Is an RMD Needed If You’re Still Working?